 Monday - Reading Records are collected, checked and target points awarded.

-Weekly homework and spellings are given out.
+Weekly spellings are given out.

 Mars group guided reading.